Developer(s) – Toys for Bob, Crystal Dynamics, Ideaworks 3D & Eidos Interactive

 Graphics – 8/10

 The visuals did an extremely good job of showcasing what the original PlayStation was capable of on a graphical level.
 It even has considerably fewer glitches than many other early PlayStation platformers, such as Croc or Bubsy 3D.
 The game also excels on a conceptual level, featuring a number of extremely unique level designs and a number of unusually fascinating objects appearing in-game; such as huge watermelons used for making high jumps.

 As well as being one of the first games of it’s kind, it also has a fair bit of variety in gameplay attached to it, in the feature of being able to play as either one of the two different characters intermittently, who have different abilities.
 The female character Nikki can double-jump, whilst the male character Fargus can cast spells and perform a rolling attack; similar to Crash Bandicoot’s spin attack.
 The gripe I have about it, however, is that instead of using the then-new feature of saving via memory card, the developers instead utilized password saves, which by this time, had more or less gone out of fashion.
 To me, it severely defeated the object of taking video games into the next generation and can become quite the hindrance at times.

 Controls – 9/10

 Unlike many early PlayStation games, only a few issues arise concerning the control scheme.
-Because the perspective and camera angles are much different to the conventional side scrolling game, it can be a small annoyance to navigate through different passageways and make certain turns.
-Otherwise, however, there are no further complications, and handled fairly well for what was clearly a question of trial and error.
+Because the perspective and camera angles are much different from the conventional side-scrolling game, it can be a small annoyance to navigate through different passageways and make certain turns.
+Otherwise, however, there are no further complications and handled fairly well for what was clearly a question of trial and error.